MEMORY LOST AND FOUND

 On my sixteenth birthday my father had no more say

 In my life.
-I grew up through the troubles thinking
+I grew up

 I hated the other side but all the time I hated him.